Armed conflicts and attacks

 United States and the 2022 Russian invasion of Ukraine

-President of the United States Joe Biden announces that the United States will supply Ukraine with 31 M1 Abrams main battle tanks.
+President of the United States Joe Biden announces that the United States will send 31 M1 Abrams main battle tanks to Ukraine.
 (CNBC)

-France agrees to withdraw its 400 special forces personnel from Burkina Faso, following the Saturday mandate from the ruling military junta that they withdraw within a month.
-(BBC)
+France agrees to withdraw its 400 special forces personnel from Burkina Faso, following Saturday's mandate from the ruling military junta that France withdraw within one month.
+(BBC News)

-UNESCO places the ruins of the Kingdom of Saba in modern-day Yemen, the historic center of Odesa, Ukraine, and the Rachid Karameh International Fair in Tripoli, Lebanon on its list of World Heritage Sites in Danger.
-UNESCO cites ongoing conflicts in the former two and lack of funding due to the Lebanese liquidity crisis for the latter as the reasons for their inclusion.
+UNESCO places the ruins of the Kingdom of Saba in modern-day Yemen, the historic center of Odesa, Ukraine, and the Rachid Karameh International Fair in Tripoli, Lebanon, on its list of World Heritage Sites in Danger.
+UNESCO cites ongoing conflicts and lack of funding due to the Lebanese liquidity crisis as the reasons for their inclusion.
 (NPR)

 Business and economy